Sebastian BensusanUNIVERSAL FUND MEMBER

 Sebastian's Story

 Sebastian joined Watsi on September 20th, 2016.
-Six years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sebastian's most recent donation supported Caleb, a 3-year-old toddler from Kenya, to treat his clubfoot.
+Seven years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sebastian's most recent donation supported Thaw, a 2-year-old toddler from Burma, to fund colostomy surgery.

 Impact